sjlu/portfolio/README.md

 For example if you have `/content/pages/about.html` will have a link on your site as **About**. `/content/pages/index.html` is a required page or will not render.

+### Adding projects
+`/content/projects/`

+This directory will need to contain other directories named by your project name, like `/content/projects/Some_Project`

+- This directory must contain `index.html` which will be parsed into the page itself.
+- You can have a thumbnail to load `thumb.png` which should be 200x134 pixels.
+- Photos will also load into the page, as long as they have `.png` at the end.

+A sample directory would be:

+    [Some_Project] => (loads name as "Some Project") [thumb.png] (loads into the menu)
+        [index.html] (loads into the page when someone selects that project) [photo1.png]
+        [photo2.png]
+        [photo3.png]

 ### Modifying the styles

 All you need to do is modify `style.css` to change any of the colors or anything else.
 Modify `/application/view/` files to change anything else you want, the code is well commented.